tobie/specref/README.md

 ### Manual Changes

-You can make modifications to the databases simply by editing either `refs/biblio.json` or `xrefs.json` in the [GitHub repository](https://github.com/tobie/specref).
+You can make modifications to the databases simply by editing either `refs/biblio.json` in the [GitHub repository](https://github.com/tobie/specref).

 In order to do so you can fork the project and make a pull request to update it, or you can ask to be added as a project collaborator (we're pretty open about that) in which case you'll be able to push changes directly.

 In both cases, all changes are automatically tested using [travis](https://travis-ci.org/tobie/specref/).
 If all tests pass, the changes are immediately (and automatically) deployed.

-Some rules to observe when editing the databases follow.
+Some rules to observe when editing the database files:

-For both DBs:

-*   Before committing, make sure that your JSON is well-formed.
-Syntax-check it with a tool or some such.
-Broken JSON means it stops being synchronised to the DB, thereby annoying everyone, and it can even cause the service to stop functioning.
-Remember: we know unsavoury characters world-wide, and we can find out where you live.
+*   If you have commit rights, don't commit to master directly.
+Commit to a seperate branch (preferably to your fork) and send a pull request.
+Only merge the pull request to master once travis is green.
 *   Don't remove entries unless you are 100% certain that no one is using it.
 Typically that only applies to cases in which you have just added a reference and want to remove it.
-This applies even if you find a duplicate entry — there are a few, such is life.
 *   Don't duplicate entries.
-Make treble-sure that what you want to add is not in the DB.
-Certainly don't add a duplicate entry just because you don't like the reference short name.
+Make sure that what you want to add is not in the DB.
+If it is, add an alias.

-For the cross-references DB:

-*   Entries in this database are typically automatically generated from a specification.
-If you find yourself hand-editing something here it is quite possible that you may be doing something wrong.
-Get in touch and we'll figure it out.

-For the bibliographical references DB:

 *   Please use structured objects instead of raw strings as much as you possibly can.
 *   When you want to update an existing reference, if you see that it uses the old string style, please convert it to a structured object.
 * References in this database are expected to be to the “latest and greatest” version of a given specification.
 In some cases this may be the draft residing in the editor's repository, or it may be the latest snapshot as published by a Working Group into TR — this choice is left to your appreciation.
 If you really, *really* want to have a reference to a dated version, then use the `versions` property like so:

 ```js